rsdoiel/pttk/pdtk-blogit.1.md

 pdtk blogit provides a quick tool to add or replace blog content organized around a date oriented file path.
 In addition to placing documents it also will generate simple markdown documents for inclusion in navigation.

-pdtk also includes an option to extract short (one paragraph) blog posts froom [simple timesheet notation](https://rsdoiel.github.io/stngo/docs/stn.html) file.
+__pdtk blogit__ also includes an option to extract short (one paragraph) blog posts froom [simple timesheet notation](https://rsdoiel.github.io/stngo/docs/stn.html) file.

 # OPTIONS